pegasystems/angular-sdk/README.md

 <br>

-> **NOTE**: These setup tips are abstracted from the Angular SDK Guide that is available to licensed Pega Infinity clients at https://community.pega.com/marketplace/components/angular-sdk.
+> **NOTE**: These setup tips are abstracted from the Angular SDK Guide that is available at https://community.pega.com/media/angular-sdk-user-guide-87.

 <br>